skyfielders/python-skyfield/skyfield/documentation/time.rst

 The UT1 time is derived from the direction that the Earth happens to be pointing at any given moment.
-And the Earth is a young world, with a still-molten iron core and viscous mantle and continents that fall and rise as each passing ice age weighs down upon them.
+And the Earth is a young world with a still-molten iron core, and viscous mantle, and continents that rise and fall as each passing ice age weighs down upon them and then melts away.
 We think that we can predict, with high accuracy, where the planets will be in their orbits thousands of years from now.
-But the fluid dynamics of an elastic rotating ellipsoid is at the moment beyond us.
+But to predict the fluid dynamics of an elastic rotating ellipsoid is, at the moment, beyond us.
-To declare leap seconds and keep UTC close to UT1, we cannot simply run a formula.
+We cannot run a simulation or formula to declare leap seconds and keep UTC close to UT1.
-Instead, we watch with sensitive instruments to see what the Earth will do next.
+Instead, we simply have to watch with sensitive instruments to see what the Earth will do next.

 If you are interested in the Earth as a dynamic body,